melezhik/pjam-on-rails/README.md

 - `Build scheduler` - asynchronous scheduler processing the builds queue.
 Build schediler uses delayed_job under the hood.

+# RESTfull API

+Here I "drop" some common actions may be done with restfull api as well

+## copy build from project to another project

+    curl -X POST http://you-pjam-server/projects/<project-id>/builds/<build-id>/revert -d '' -f -o /dev/null

+Where <project-id>  - the project you want to copy build to, <build-id> - the build you want to copy

 # See also
 - [pinto](https://github.com/thaljef/Pinto)
 - [ruby on rails](http://rubyonrails.org)